 Step 3: Go beyond just keeping a close eye on the competition.

 Christina DesMarais has an excellent Inc.com article on staying ahead of the competition.
-The main idea behind the post is that monitoring competitors forms only the tip of the competitor research iceberg.
+The main idea behind the post is that monitoring competitors form only the tip of the competitor research iceberg.

 Just because a competitor launches a new solution doesn’t mean you should, too.
 Instead, she argues, you should proactively seek out the business value behind your competitor’s decisions.
 How does the new product affect your competitor’s revenues, customer base, profitability, or market share?